 LEGOLAND CASTLE HOTEL

 She reported back that they also do the infamous Treasure Chest scavenger hunt!
 That was the highlight of her son’s stay!
-And they had built in LEGO play section in the wall of their hotel room.
+And they had a built-in LEGO play section on the wall of their hotel room.

 She thought the lobby play area felt smaller than LEGOLAND Hotel and the breakfast buffet layout was different.